Premium Payable Under the Québec Prescription Drug Insurance Plan

 If you have a health insurance card issued by the Régie de l'assurance maladie du Québec (RAMQ), you are required to be covered by one of the following plans:

-- a group insurance plan that provides basic prescription drug insurance, if you are eligible for such a private plan;
+- a private group insurance plan that provides basic prescription drug insurance, if you are eligible for one;

 - Québec's public prescription drug insurance plan, if you are not eligible for a group insurance plan.
 To be covered by the public prescription drug insurance plan, you have to register with the RAMQ.